 The Romberg test is a two-phase standing test.
 German neurologist Moritz Heinrich Romberg developed this test after discovering common symptoms of “sensory ataxia” in many patients.
+Never in medical history has a peer-reviewed research study correlated a Romberg exam with reliably predicting drug impairment by prescription medications or weed.

 After finishing medical training in 1817, Romberg studied under Austrian doctor Johann Peter Frank, until 1820.
 Dr. Frank was renowned for his studies of the spine, central nervous system and the role of proper hygiene in disease prevention.